odoo/documentation/fsm/helpdesk/plan_onsite.rst

 ================================================
-Plan onsite interventions from Helpdesk Tickets
+Plan Onsite Interventions from Helpdesk Tickets
 ================================================
 The integration with the Helpdesk application lets your helpdesk team manage interventions requests directly.
 It speeds up processes as you can plan field services tasks from tickets.